English Language Arts Materials Collections for Instructionally Embedded States

 one symbolic representation of a blanket

-one symbolic representation of a block
+one symbolic representation of a houseplant

-one symbolic representation of a doll
+one symbolic representation of a napkin

-one symbolic representation of a wooden block
+one symbolic representation of a pair of tennis shoes

 one towel or towel represented in a tactile graphic